Imran-Khan-YRT/MEMORIES_PROJECT/README.md

 1.  `npm init -y` (To initialise empty package json run the command in the sever directory)
 2.  `npm install body-parser cors express mongoose nodemon`
-3. Learn how to connect & create mongodb cluster
+3. Learn how to connect & create mongodb cluster - Done but not entirely sure why its not worked in port:5000.
+It has worked on port:5001